gardener/landscaper/docs/usage/Targets.md

 If you write your own deployer without using the deployer library, you will have to take care of resolving secret references in Targets yourself.

 ## OIDC Target to Kubernetes Target Cluster

-Instead of storing credentials in Targets or Secrets to get access to a target cluster it is possible to configure a trust relationship between the target cluster (where you want to install your software) and the resource cluster (where the Landscaper Installations and Targets resides).
+Instead of storing credentials in Targets or Secrets to get access to a target cluster it is possible to configure a trust relationship between the target cluster (where you want to install your software) and the resource cluster (where the Landscaper Installations and Targets reside).
 This allows to use OIDC Targets which do not require any credentials to be stored somewhere.

 In the following we show how to set up such a trust relationship and create OIDC Targets.
 The description assumes that both, the target and the resource cluster are [Gardener shoot clusters](https://gardener.cloud/).

-To configure a trust relationship between a target cluster with Name `target-x` and a resource cluster `resource-x` you need the following preparation steps:
+To configure a trust relationship between a target cluster with name `target-x` and a resource cluster `resource-x` you need the following preparation steps:

 - Configure the resource shoot cluster as a